 Mindfulness helps us be present with our experience in an objective and non-judgmental way.
 We can check-in and observe what is going on inside of us.

-We learn how to use our thoughts, sensations and feelings as early warning systems.
+In time we learn how to use our thoughts, sensations and feelings as early warning systems.

-With practice this helps us to respond to stressful or challenging situations in ways that take care of us, as well as recognise those times when one more item will result in us needing to put the rucksack down or ask for help to carry it.
+With practice this helps us to respond to challenging situations in ways that take care of us, as well as recognise those times when one more item will result in us needing to put the rucksack down or ask for help to carry it.

 Thinking learning mindfulness might be useful to you?